genericat/kobo-button/README.md

 ## Making change and Contributing

-You can do local development by modify `src/index.ejs`, `src/style.css`, or `src/script.js`.

 Run the start command to start the server and file watcher.
 ```bash
 npm run start
 ```
 The file watcher by default render the ejs file to `lang/en.html` only.
 So, go to `[APP_URL]:[HTTP_PORT]/lang/en.html` to test the local development.

+You can do local development by modify `src/index.ejs`, `src/style.css`, or `src/script.js`.
+Refer to a section below if you want to do translation or add new audio clip.

 ℹ️
-If you want to do a contribution, you have to **fork this repo**  first and then do the setting up above.
-Before you commit and make a pull request please don't forget to run `npm run build`.
+If you want to do a contribution, you have to **fork this repo**  and then make a pull request.

 ## Add or Edit Translation